CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_progbasics.md

 it doesnt return any value (None), when deleting if I give invalid parameter, it will throw an exception(ValueError) if not in list.

 #### What is the "golden rule" of variable scoping in Python (context: LEGB)?
 What is the lifetime of variables?
+LEGB: Local, Enclosing, Global, and Built-in these are scopes in a program local is inside a function, like lambda, and is only visible inside the function
+enclosing: in nested functions the names in the enclosing scope are visible from the code of the inner and enclosing functions.
+global: This Python scope contains all of the names that you define at the top level of a program or a module.
 #### If you need to access the iterator variable after a for loop, how would you do it in Python?
+i would create a variable outside the loop and copy the value of the iterator inside the loop
 #### What type of elements can a list contain in Python?
+basically any.
+Bool, int, float, string, list, tuple, dictionary, object.
 #### What is slice operator in Python and how to use?
+slice defines a series of numbers, that can be used to index and 'slice' any indexable data structure. slice_to_use = slice(2) a = 'apple' b = a[slice_to_use] b is 'ap' slice(start, end, step) start is optional, end is mandatory, step is optional.
 #### What arithmetic operators (+,*,-,/) can be used on lists in Python?
 What do they do?
 #### What is the purpose of the in and not in membership operators in Python?
+it can be used to identify elements inside a list. for i in list: it can also be used as an operator to decide if an element is in a list print('apple' not in fruits)
 #### What does the + operator mean when used with strings in Python?
+it means to append the value.
+'app' + 'le' = apple
 #### Explain f strings in Python?
+it s a string f"{variable}" that can include variable names and change its value accordingly
 #### Name 4 iterable types in Python!
+dictionary, tuple, list, set, string
 #### What is the difference between list/set/dictionary comprehension and a generator expression in Python?
+[expression for item in iterable if conditional] generator expression - generates in advance (expression for item in iterable if conditional) list comprehension - generates on demand generator expressions are more elegant, and time efficient
 #### Does the order of the function definitions matter in Python?
 Why?
+Yes.
+You can't call a function that doesn't exist yet, because the program runs
 #### What does unpacking mean in Python?
+(a, b, c) = (1, 2, 3)
+*a, = 1, 2
+it means that in one expression you can assign values to multiple variables
 #### What happens when you try to assign the result of a function which has no return statement to a variable in Python?
+it implicitly returns None
 ## Software engineering

 ### Debugging

 #### What techniques can you use while debugging a program in Python?
+You can print out values manually, you can use the debugger, and see all the active variables values in the debugging window
 #### What does step over, step into and step out mean while using the debugger?
 #### How can you start to debug a program from a certain line using the debugger?